nattadasu/emergencyWebPage-template/README.md

 some case you need a emergency assistance, a cellphone that is brought does not have power and does not have backup power.

+For data serialization, we utilize [HJSON](https://hjson.github.io) and [YAML](https://yaml.org/) as we aim this project to be beginner friendly and not being *overwhelmed* with how JSON works.
+However, at the end result, those one of formats will be converted to JSON for compatibility.

 This site will be only accessible via QR Code attached on user's ID card(s) or customized emergency card user made.
 To achieve this, this repo by default contains [`robots.txt`](robots.txt) and `noindex` meta tag in